Scott's Porridge Oates

 Scott glanced at the pot and smiled strangely.
 “Cherries,” he said, and then: “Ah, here’s Bowers waking up!
 Morning, Birdie!
 Breakfast?
 There’s plenty!”

 About the Author

-Paul Gray is 58 years old, lives in Leics, UK, and is (he sincerely hopes) at least semi-retired from all the awful, tedious jobs he was forced to perform in the world of work.
+Paul Paul Gray lives in Leics, UK.
 Hobbies: many and varied—outdoor pursuits, sports, Buddhism.
 High point in writing: getting a movie script accepted though not, in the end, produced.
-He regards money as a terrible mistake and would be prepared to write short-stories for food, if anyone's interested.
+He regards money as a terrible mistake and would be prepared to write short stories for food if anyone’s interested.